janzeteachesit/100-days-of-writing/docs/003-learningland.md

 > We can’t transform education and learning if we leave this cultural mathophobia in place — and the surest way to undo it is to embrace Papert’s first thesis.

 Which brings me full circle.
 How can I use this to support to students as they learn Math, Science or Computer Science?
 How do I build the Learningland materials my student need and deserve?

+That is what remains to be seen.
+I will keep you informed.